slatedocs/slate/source/index.html.md

 ## Acknowledge order

-Acknowledge an order.
-If Order status is Awaiting Shipment, they are submitted to the respective marketplace.
-Supported marketplaces are Google Merchant and Walmart
+Order Acknowledgment.
+You can acknowledge Google Merchant and Walmart orders, if the order is in Awaiting Shipment status.

 URL format: